tuxdux/algorithm-writer/README.md

 2. The algorithms are in no way standard, and in fact, are written in my own style.
 3. This was a project I made for fun, so not everything in the language is handled.
 4. This is not a **pseudocode** writer.
+5. There are **lots** of broken things in this.
+So do not expect it to work very well.

 ### Basic points to follow
 * Always enclose the loops, conditional statements and other such blocks in braces (even the single lines).